gdg-x/hoverboard/data/posts/2017-11-09-no-better-place-to-be-on-saturday.markdown

-So give me a just a minute to tell you that there is no better place to spend your Saturday November 18th than Ohio DevFest.
+So give me just a minute to tell you why there is no better place to spend your Saturday November 18th than Ohio DevFest.

 We are down to about one week away from Ohio DevFest (Saturday Nov 18 in Westerville, OH at The Point @ Otterbein).
 We’ve passed 150 tickets sold and coming up quickly on our 200 maximum; so don’t delay.